 Learn about new features introduced in this release for QFX Series switches.

-BGP VRR convergence improvements (QFX Series)—Starting with Junos OS Release 18.2X75-D30, you can configure virtual route reflectors (VRRs) to order BGP routes using the route prefix so that multiple paths for the same prefix are sent together.
+vRR BGP convergence improvements—Starting with Junos OS Release 18.2X75-D30, virtual route reflectors (vRRs) can be configured to order BGP routes using the route prefix so that multiple paths for the same prefix are sent more closely together.
 To enable this function, use the send-addpath-optimization statement under the [edit protocols bgp] hierarchy.

 Junos Telemetry Interface

-Only the following sensors are supported on QFX10002 switches:
+Only the following sensors are supported on PTX1000 routers:

 Physical interfaces statistics